top of page

 As with sourcing any product, the first and most important thing to consider is how it affects the people growing or harvesting it and the environment.
 No matter how good a finished product is, if it causes suffering to the people producing it or damages the environment, it is not worth it.
 There is no reason to compromise on these areas.
 Corporations often try to make us feel as if we need to choose.
 They are wrong.
 We should never sacrifice our ethics to save a few dollars or make things easier.

-When it comes to Manuka honey, it is essential to know exactly where your honey comes from.
-You should buy from companies who own their own hives, not companies who buy through middlemen.
+When it comes to Manuka honey, it's important to know exactly where it comes from.

-You want to buy honey from companies and apiaries that are not giving the bees antibiotics, corn syrup, or overworking them.
+You want to buy honey from companies and apiaries that do not use antibiotics, corn syrup, or overwork their bees.

-In addition to supporting charities and groups that are working towards saving the bees, we only buy and sell herbal and other food supplements grown and harvested without using these pesticides.
+In addition to supporting charities and groups that are working towards saving the bees, we strive to buy and sell herbal and other food supplements grown and harvested without using these pesticides.

 Number two, urge your local hardware and garden supply store to stop selling products containing those ingredients.